Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-15-22 - Memory Lecture.md

 ### Memory Mapped IO (MMIO)
 Before it was programmed IO.
 Machine instructions to control devices (device registers, polling, ...).

 MMIO: Treating Device registers as locations in the machine's address space.
+This removes the need for specific device machine instructions.

 ![MMIO](/img/MMIO.png)